cloudmesh/client/_sources/man/man.txt

             5. set image of VMs, e.g. default image
             6. set flavor of VMs, e.g. default flavor
             7. Make sure to use a new unused group name

-        cluster list NAME
-            show the detailed information about the cluster VMs

-        cluster delete NAME
-            remove the cluster and its VMs

     Arguments:
         NAME              cluster name or group name